Path-Check/paper-cred/README.md

     1. Theft-proof: An attacker in possession of a Holder's credentials cannot use them for presentation to another party.
 1. Small:
     1. Complete QR-code payloads range between 100 and 200 bytes, ideal for low-end and feature phones
-    1. It's ideal to cheaply transfer the payload via SMS
+    1. It is ideal to cheaply transfer the payload via SMS
 1. Private with selective disclosure:
     1. Users can easily choose which attributes to present and withhold the rest
     1. No centralized PII, no exposure to government, private companies